fehimaltinisik/DiscreteEventFuzzyLogicEngine/README.md

 # DiscreteEventFuzzyLogicEngine
-A Discrete Event Simulation Engine for Simulating Fuzzy Driven Autonomous Agents
+A Discrete Event Simulation Engine for Observation of Fuzzy Driven Autonomous Agents